GEO4530 – Geodesy and Photogrammetry

 Recommended previous knowledge

-GEG2220 – Management and presentation of geodata (discontinued) and GEG2240 – Introduction to remote sensing (continued) (basic knowledge in surveying and photogrammetry).
+- GEG2220 – Management and presentation of geodata (discontinued)

 - 10 credits overlap with GEO9530 – Geodesy and Photogrametry.

 Lectures and practicals up to 4 hours per week.
 From the practicals, three written assignments shall be submitted and will count towards the final grade.

 Attendance at the first lecture is compulsory.
 Students who fail to meet are considered to have withdrawn from the course unless they have previously given notice to the Student administration (firstname.lastname@example.org).

-3 written obligatory assignments counts appr.
-40% of final grade.
+- 3 written obligatory assignments counts for approximately 40% of final grade.

-Oral final exam counts appr.
-60% of final grade.
+- Oral final exam counts for approximately 60% of the final grade.